Tenodru/Partyception/README.md

 ```

 This coroutine requests the server for a list of all lobbies currently in the server's lobby directory - it then parses the returned list, checking for the current generated code.
 If the code already exists, it re-runs the generator, and this loops until a valid lobby code is found.

+### Other Tasks and Code Contribution
+Alongside these major tasks, I worked closely in tandem with Victor to edit, tweak, add to, and debug other parts of the game code that would be too numerous to detail here.
+For insight on other parts of the code, see Victor's breakdown section below.

+## Contributions and Breakdown - Victor